ddaa2000/PKUGrouper-Android/backend/PkuGrouper/README.md

 ------

-When you want to deploy the server, please use `nohup python3 -u manage.py runserver 0:8000 > backend.log 2>&1 &` to run the server in the background.
+When you want to deploy the server,  please use `python3 manage.py makemigrations` and `python3 manage.py migrate` to construct the database.

+Then use `nohup python3 -u manage.py runserver 0:8000 > backend.log 2>&1 &` to run the server in the background.